Heaven: Theosophy

-It is believed in Theosophy, founded mainly by Helena Blavatsky, that each religion (including Theosophy) has its own individual heaven in various regions of the upper astral plane that fits the description of that heaven that is given in each religion, to which a soul that has been good in their previous life on Earth will go.
+In Theosophy, founded mainly by Helena Blavatsky, it is believed that each religion (including Theosophy) has its own individual heaven in various regions of the upper astral plane that fits the description of that heaven that is given in each religion, to which a soul that has been good in their previous life on Earth will go.
 The area of the upper astral plane of Earth in the upper atmosphere where the various heavens are located is called Summerland (Theosophists believe hell is located in the lower astral plane of Earth which extends downward from the surface of the earth to its center).
-However, Theosophists believe that the soul is recalled back to Earth after an average of about 1400 years by the Lords of Karma to incarnate again.
+However, Theosophists believe that the soul is recalled to Earth after an average of about 1400 years by the Lords of Karma to incarnate again.
 The final heaven that souls go to billions of years in the future after they finish their cycle of incarnations is called Devachan.